In Minority Neighborhoods, Knocking On Doors To Stop The Spread Of The Coronavirus

 "What they're doing is great — but to have one hand sanitizer and a few masks — if you have three other people in their home that work in different areas, they're gonna need their own hand sanitizer.
 One bottle's probably gonna last you a week," Dandridge-Riddick said.

-What's more, she said, it's hard for many of her neighbors to stay healthy during a pandemic, when they often lack basic healthcare.
+What's more, she said, it's hard for many of her neighbors to stay healthy during a pandemic, when they often lack basic health care.

-"I'm just being honest, a lot of people out here in Creighton Court don't know anything about health care coverage; all they know is Medicaid," she said.
+"I'm just being honest.
+A lot of people out here in Creighton Court don't know anything about health care coverage; all they know is Medicaid," she said.
 "And if they can't get it, they don't have anything."

-Richmond Mayor Levar Stoney says the problems that have compounded this pandemic for many people of color have been around for a long time, and without major structural changes, they will still be around when the pandemic is over.
+Richmond Mayor Levar Stoney said the problems that have compounded this pandemic for many people of color have been around for a long time, and without major structural changes, they will still be around when the pandemic is over.
 Stoney said he hopes this crisis gives way to long-term change.

 "We can't go back to where we were pre-COVID-19; we've gotta go to a different place that ensures that each and every citizen of this country gets the best," Stoney said.
 "No matter what neighborhood they live, or the color of their skin."